ExCALIBUR-NEPTUNE/NESO/README.md

 this environment at any time by running `deactivate`.

-`spack install` will build two copies of NESO: one with GCC/hipSYCL/FFTW3 and one with Intel's OneAPI/DPC++/MKL.
+`spack install` will build two copies of NESO: one with GCC/AdaptiveCpp and one with Intel's OneAPI/DPC++.
 These packages and their dependencies will be installed in the usual Spack locations.
-They will also be linked into ["filesystem views"](https://spack.readthedocs.io/en/latest/environments.html#filesystem-views) `view/gcc-hipsycl` and `view/oneapi-dpcpp`.
-The NESO builds will be done in directories called something like `spack-build-abc1234` (the hashes at the end will differ).
+They will also be linked into ["filesystem views"](https://spack.readthedocs.io/en/latest/environments.html#filesystem-views) `view/adaptivecpp` and `view/oneapi-dpcpp`.
+The NESO builds will be done in directories called something like `build-arch-abc1234` (the hashes at the end will differ).
 If you change your spack installation in some way (e.g., upgrading the version of a dependency) then the hash will change and NESO and/or Nektar++ will be rebuilt.
 The activation provides the convenience command `cleanup` to delete these old builds.

-In order to tell which build is which, symlinks `builds/gcc-hipsycl` and `builds/oneapi-dpcpp` are provided.
-As Nektar++ is being built from the submodule, its build trees are located at `nektar/spack-build-abc1234` (the hashes at the end will differ) and can be accessed with symlinks `nektar/builds/gcc` and `nektar/builds/oneapi`.
-Test binaries will be contained within these build directories.
-The activation script launches a background task which regularly checks whether the hashes of your NESO and Nektar++ builds has changed.
+In order to tell which NESO build is which, symlinks are generated at `builds/gcc-<hash>` and `builds/oneapi-<hash>`.
+Similar links are generated for Nektar++ and neso-particles in their own `builds` subdirectories.
+The activation script also launches a background task which regularly checks whether the hashes of your NESO, Nektar++ and neso-particles builds have changed.
 If they have, it will update the symlinks.
 They will also be checked whenever the environment is activated or deactivated.

-It has been found that the oneAPI and clang compilers struggle to build NumPy and Boost due to very large memory requirements.
-As such, the oneAPI build of NESO compiles these dependencies using another compiler  (the Intel Classic compilers by default).
-Feel free to experiment with changing these or seeing if there is a way to make the builds work with oneAPI.

 #### Developing
 As you develop the code, there are a few options for how you